 - If you’re traveling with small children, DON’T PREBOARD.
 Most of us Baby Boomers no longer have to worry about traveling with kids, but you may be traveling with your grandchildren.
-Don’t board until the last passenger is on the plane.
+Samantha Brown recommends that you do not board until the last passenger is on the plane.
 If you’re traveling with another adult, have them preboard to secure carryons, car seats, & diaper bags while you and the kids hang out in the waiting area.
 Once you’re all seated, the plane will take off within 10 minutes and the kids won’t have time to get cranky.
 I recommend that you give this information to anyone traveling with small children.

 - If you want to avoid crowds in tourist areas, keep an eye out for where others are walking.
 Then, veer off into side streets so you can enjoy a more local experience.

 - If you have old running shoes, an old sweater or other old clothes, pack them.
 When your trip is over, throw them away before you leave for the airport.
 That will free up room in your suitcase to bring home purchases or lighten up your load.